progayk/vuepress-project/docs/express-framework/intro-to-express.md

 * Explain what the package.json does.

 Inside this file there are meta data about the application. `json` stands for **JavaScript Object Notation**.
-It's just a data type, a way of formatting text in a file to represent sturcture.
+It's just a data type, a way of formatting text in a file to represent structure.

 * Use `npm init` to create a new package.json.